 CSA patients have an excess of carbon dioxide in the blood, presenting lingering side effects like difficulty breathing throughout the day.
 A malfunctioning brainstem is the root of the cause, in addition to the lower carbon dioxide levels.
 Though difficulty breathing during the day is possible, the most severe symptoms of Central Sleep Apnea happen during the night, as the autonomic nervous system operates differently during wakefulness than during sleep.

 Patients with Central Sleep Apnea may experience daytime sleepiness and headaches as a result of their interrupted sleep cycles.
 They may also have difficulty concentrating and feel weak throughout the day.
 Being overly tired during the day can be how patients discover they are periodically not breathing during the night.

 Because Central Sleep Apnea is often the result of another medical condition, the primary condition is typically treated first, in the hope that it will correct the breathing difficulties.
 When this is not possible, an Avery Breathing pacemaker may be an alternative to other forms of ventilation.

 The Avery Biomedical Diaphragm Pacing System is a helpful option for patients with Central Sleep Apnea.
 The diaphragm pacing system is implanted surgically and stimulates the phrenic nerve which signals the diaphragm to contract at a normal rate.
 Because patients with Central Sleep Apnea never know when the apneas will occur, the pacemaker is consistently helpful, removing the risk of a lack of oxygen.

-For more information about how the pacemaker can help you breathe normally and to find surgeons near you, call us at 631-864-1600 or fill out our online request form.
-Click on the button below.
+For more information about how the pacemaker can help you breathe normally and to find surgeons near you, call us at 631-864-1600 or fill out our online request form by clicking on the button below.

 The Avery Diaphragm Pacing System System